EMPZsolt/my-fifth-project/README.md

 The initial model architecture featured a sequence of convolutional and pooling layers, succeeded by a dense layer and an output layer.
 Trained with a batch size of 20 using the SGD optimizer and categorical cross-entropy loss function, it yielded an impressive accuracy of 98.22% on the test set.
 This version exhibited stable and consistent performance in accurately classifying cherry leaves as healthy or afflicted by powdery mildew.
 Noteworthy from the model's confusion matrix were high precision and recall scores for both classes, highlighting its efficacy in discerning between healthy and powdery mildew-affected leaves.
 Moreover, manual testing consistently validated the model's reliability and accuracy.
 Given its robust performance, Version 1 was selected as the preferred model for further deployment and evaluation.

 **Version 2** (V2):<br>
+I utilized a model architecture with multiple convolutional and pooling layers, followed by a dense layer and a sigmoid output layer.
+Despite achieving an impressive accuracy of 99.76% on the validation set during training, signs of overfitting emerged in the learning curve.
+The model demonstrated a precision of 0.25 and recall of 0.50 on the test set, with an overall accuracy of 0.50.
+However, manual testing revealed erroneous results, indicating potential overfitting issues that need to be addressed in future iterations.
+Additionally, it's worth mentioning that the model's structure remains consistent with the first softmax version.
+Based on these findings, I decided to switch to the softmax version for further experimentation.

 **Version 3** (V3):<br>
 Starting from Version 2, where it was observed that Softmax performed better, I continued to experiment with Softmax variations in subsequent versions to enhance model performance.
 Here I increased the number of layers and neurons while also raising the dropout rate to 40% for better regularization.
 Despite achieving a validation accuracy of 99.76% during training, signs of overfitting emerged in the learning curve.
 Although the model demonstrated high precision and recall on the test set, manual testing revealed occasional errors, indicating potential overfitting issues.
 Therefore, further investigation into simplifying the model's architecture or implementing stronger regularization techniques was necessary.